 The third post in a three-part series

-From many women, we hear versions of “I don’t feel like myself anymore”.
+From many women, we hear “I don’t feel like myself anymore”.
 For some of us, everything seems to shift — our sleep, our moods, the way we feel about everyday situations, our reactions to our partners, children, our bodies, our digestive systems.
 It can be exceptionally unsettling.

 Why does this happen?
 It’s because the changing patterns and levels of estrogen and progesterone (explained in part 2) have an impact in almost all of our body systems…far beyond our reproductive system.
 We created a graphic, “hormone woman”, to illustrate this.
 Look at where estrogen and progesterone act in our bodies.